Suguis/Suguis/README.md

 # 🤗 Intro
 Hello!
 I'm Anaís (she/her), a Software Engineer, DevOps and Linux enthusiast.

-- 📚 Learning about automating development and deployment workflows with CI/CD pipelines,
-- 🔎 Looking forward to move to a professional DevOps role.
-- ☸️🍇🍇 Have a Kubernetes cluster at home with 2 Raspberry Pi!

 # 🖥️ Technologies I use professionally

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)